-We encourage you to put your feet up, grab some snacks, and settle in for a weekly blast of science that’s fun for the whole family.
+We encourage you to put your feet up, grab some snacks, and settle in for a blast of science that’s fun for the whole family.
 Be safe, and we hope to see you all back at The Observatory in the very near future.

-In addition to weekly videos, we’re including links to relevant educational resources from our partners at ESERO Ireland for parents and teachers who want to take this learning experience one step further.
+In addition to these videos, we’re including links to relevant educational resources from our partners at ESERO Ireland for parents and teachers who want to take this learning experience one step further.
 Check them out under the videos below.

 26th June 2020